bongnv/atom/packages/snippets/README.md

 ## Snippet Format

-Snippets files are stored in a package's `snippets/` folder and also loaded from `~/.atom/snippets.cson`.
-They can be either `.json` or `.cson` file types.
+Snippets files are stored in a package's `snippets/` folder and also loaded from `~/.atom/snippets.json`.

 ```coffee
 '.source.js':